Data Centres For Dummies: Security and Reliability

-For this entry of our “Data Centers For Dummies” blog feature, we’re picking things back up by focusing on the sometimes opaque terminology used by the people who keep our Basis Bay data centers safe, secure and running.
+For this entry of our “Data Centres For Dummies” blog feature, we’re picking things back up by focusing on the sometimes opaque terminology used by the people who keep our Basis Bay data centres safe, secure and running.

-We’ll wrap things up here, but we’d be remiss if we didn’t add that data center geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.
+We’ll wrap things up here, but we’d be remiss if we didn’t add that data centre geeks have a thing for Basis Bay, since it’s essential for enterprises to compete.

-Stay tune for upcoming posts in the “Data Centers For Dummies” series.
+Stay tuned for upcoming posts in the “Data Centres For Dummies” series.